tiniki/react-native-google-signin/README.md

   <img src="https://img.shields.io/npm/dw/react-native-google-signin.svg" />
 </p>

+## Fork information
+This fork solves *GoogleSignIn/GoogleSignIn.h not found*.
+Run
+> react-native link react-native-google-signin

+to use

 ## Important!
 > On May 15, the repo was moved to react-native-community, and we're looking for contributors to help get the project back up to speed [see related issue](https://github.com/react-native-community/react-native-google-signin/issues/386).